 But today's Russia, argues Poligalov, is not Japan 50, South Korea 70 or China 90-ies, which also used the export-oriented strategy of catch-up development, but for various reasons.
-For example, they did not have an internal effective demand for high-tech products produced by them, and they occupied those niches that producers from developed countries gave to them in the context of optimizing production costs.
+For example, they lacked an effective solvent demand for high-tech products produced by them, and they occupied those niches that producers in developed countries gave to them in the context of optimizing production costs.
 There was an advantage in the form of low labor costs.
-In addition, at the time, the conviction prevailed that the transfer of production to countries with cheap labor - this is beneficial primarily to the developed countries themselves.
+In addition, in those days, the conviction prevailed that the transfer of production to countries with cheap labor - this is beneficial primarily to the developed countries themselves.

-"Today, all these factors are not working for Russia," Polygalov said. - First of all, let Russia not be the richest country, but its own effective demand now has more resources than Japan, South Korea and China since their export expansion.
-Secondly, no one has yet any technological niches, let alone the markets for finished products will not be given.
-Thirdly, we no longer have any advantage in the cost of labor resources - in many ways this is a consequence of the fact that we, again, are not the richest, but certainly not the poorest country.
+"Today, all these factors are not working for Russia," Polygalov said. - First of all, let Russia not be the richest country, but it has more resources of its own effective demand than Japan, South Korea and China have since their export expansion.
+Secondly, no one has yet any technological niches for us, let alone the markets for finished products will not be given.
+Thirdly, we no longer have any advantage in the cost of labor resources - in many respects this is a consequence of the fact that we, again, are not the richest, but certainly not the poorest country.
 Fourthly, now a slightly different wind is blowing - the wind of re-industrialization, and not the wind of globalization, which at one time inflated the sails of non-primary exports from Southeast Asia. "

 Therefore, the expert believes, a much closer analogue of today's Russia is Germany or Japan at the end of the XIX century - the era of the struggle for global hegemony, lost by the former "workshop of the world" - the United Kingdom.
 However, their growth (and impressive pace) did not occur at the expense of exports, but due to import substitution.
 Moreover, countries that relied on non-primary exports in the second half of the last century did so through the policy of powerful state dirigism or, in the case of China, with the help of the state economy.

-Dmitry Evstafiev also shares a similar point of view: "When people talk about non-raw export, they forget to specify what we will export and where.
-At the same time, the same Kudrin offers a soft version of surrender in foreign policy, which finally eliminates our opportunities for non-primary exports, not focusing at all on the correlation between non-oil exports and the operation in Syria.
-Although we still have significant untapped opportunities for non-primary import substitution within the country, without which export development is impossible, because it is impossible to export what has not been tested in Russia. "
+Dmitry Evstafiev also shares a similar point of view: "When people talk about non-primary exports, they forget to specify what we will export and where.
+At the same time, the same Kudrin offers a soft version of surrender in foreign policy, which finally eliminates our opportunities for non-primary exports, at the emphasis of not seeing the correlation between non-oil exports and the operation in Syria.
+Although we still have significant untapped potential for non-primary import substitution within the country, without which export development is impossible, because it is impossible to export what has not been tested in Russia. "

 There is another important difference from the same China, which with many reservations, but continues to hold the status of the current "workshop of peace."
-"In Russia there are a number of large companies that are able to increase non-oil exports - the same AvtoVAZ or Rostselmash.
-We can supply the same cars and inexpensive high-quality food products to foreign markets, "says economist Mair Pashayev. - But there are thousands of such companies in Russia and there must be thousands of them - multinational companies that are globally competitive, and by production capacities, and by technologies, and by marketing.
-In many ways, this is limited by the corruption factor, because of which small Russian enterprises often simply can not get out of the shadows. "
+"In Russia there are a number of large companies that are able to increase non-oil exports - the same" AvtoVAZ "or" Rostselmash. " We can supply the same cars and inexpensive high-quality food products to foreign markets, "says economist Mair Pashayev. - But there are thousands of such companies in Russia and there must be thousands of them - transnational companies that are globally competitive, and by production capacities, and by technology, and by marketing.
+In many respects this is limited by the corruption factor, because of which small Russian enterprises often simply can not get out of the shadows. "